-- 1. Objective: Will develop and sustain at least two partnerships with private and/or government entities to explore a continuum of services such as childcare, parenting skill classes, etc. - o Due Date: 07/01/2016 - o Person Responsible: Director of PACT, Director of Children and Family Services - o Metric: Established contract or partnership - o Measure: Quarterly review - o Achieved: - 2.
-Objective: Will enter into at least one service contract with private and/or government entities. - o Due Date: 06/30/2016
+- 1. Objective: Will develop and sustain at least two partnerships with private and/or government entities to explore a continuum of services such as childcare, parenting skill classes, etc. - o Due Date: 07/01/2016 - o Person Responsible: Director of PACT, Director of Children and Family Services - o Metric: Established contract or partnership - o Measure: Quarterly review - Achieved: - 2.
+Objective: Will enter into at least one service contract with private and/or government entities for the expansion of services and diversify funding. - o Due Date: 06/30/2016

-Person Responsible: Director of PACT, Director of Children and Family Services
+- Person Responsible: Director of PACT, Director of Children and Family Services

-Metric: Established contract or partnership
+- Metric: Established contract or partnership

-Measure: Quarterly review
+- Measure: Quarterly review

-Achieved:
+- Achieved:

-3. Objective: Development of consistent family communication with monthly email blasts.
+- 3. Objective: Development of consistent family communication with monthly email blasts.

-Due Date: 12/01/2016
+- O Due Date: 12/01/2014

-Person Responsible: Associate Executive Director and Director of Residential Services o Measure: On-going feedback and constant contact with/from families
+- Person Responsible: Associate Executive Director and Director of Residential Services

-Metric: Email
+- Metric: Email

+- o Measure: On-going feedback and constant contact with/from families

-Achieved:
+- Achieved:

 - 4. Objective: To uphold CARF standards, a regular annual review of the agency's Mission, Value and Visions statements to assess and reinforce the vision of personnel and board members regarding the outcomes for persons served and focuses efforts towards achieving agreed upon outcomes.

 - Due Date: 06/30/2014 and annually

 - o Person Responsible: Quality Management Committee

-- Metric: Accreditations; Licensing
+- o Metric: Accreditations; Licensing

-- Measure: Strategic Plan Quarterly Review
+- o Measure: Strategic Plan Quarterly Review

 - O Achieved: